mori-b/aioconnectors/README.md

     python3 -m aioconnectors --help

-### 1.If you choose to use encryption, the first step is to call
+### 1.If you choose to use encryption, you should call

     python3 -m aioconnectors create_certificates <optional_directory_path>